All Episodes

 He might now become a leader in the Democratic House, which figures.

-Oh, yeah, Al Alcy Hastings Intelligence Committee Chairman, right?
+Oh, yeah, Alce Hastings, Intelligence Committee Chair.

-That's what that's what makes it so incredible.
+That's what makes it so incredible.

-Uh replacing Jane Harmon.
+Replacing Jane Harmon.

-Uh that's a name being bandied about.
+That's a name being bandied about.

 The guy was a machine during the campaign.

-Uh I think he went to 37 states.
+I think he went to 37 states.

-Uh they are going to be who they are.
+They are going to be who they are.

-Well, these are Democrats, these are liberals.
+Well, these are Democrats.

-I th this is some of this stuff is just frankly absurd.
+Some of this stuff is just frankly absurd.

-I know that Pelosi thinks that Harmon hasn't been tough enough on uh Bush on intelligence matters, and she's too moderate, but there's some personal stuff here too, and I just forget what it is.
+I know that Pelosi thinks that Harmon hasn't been tough enough on Bush on intelligence matters and she's too moderate, but there's some personal stuff here, too.

-And you know, they're both from California, one's from Northern California, one's from Southern California.
+And, you know, they're both from California.

 So she doesn't need the money.

-Uh she doesn't need the gig.
+She doesn't need the gig.

-Gates, former CIA chief, longtime protege of the Bush family, Is, as you know, President Bush's choice to replace Rumsfeld over at the Pentagon.
+Gates, former CIA chief, longtime protégé of the Bush family, is, as you know, President Bush's choice to replace Rumsfeld over at the Pentagon.

 Rarely has a government report been more eagerly awaited than the one being prepared by Jim Baker and Lee Hamilton about how the U.S. can leave Iraq.